PackJC/DayZLootEditor/README.md

 ## Installing Project

 You must have Nodejs, npm, github, and relevant packages downloaded for the project to work.
+If you are running the source code, you must install the developer dependencies.
+If you are running the executable, then you can simply launcher the application with no further need to installation instruction.
+Otherwise, follow the directions below.
 <br>
 1. Move into the directory of the files
 `cd dayzlooteditor`